 They don't have the votes to.

-There are still 33 national emergencies from past presidents, including Obama on the books today.
+There are still 33 national emergencies from past presidents, including Obama, on the books today.

-I would argue not only 10 USC, which I just cited, but I also would argue 284, but I'd argue that constitutionally, as the commander-in-chief, if you have 4,000 homicides in two years and 30,000 sexual assaults in two years and a hundred thousand violent assaults in two years, uh, and ninety percent of heroin and fentanyl crossing the borders with cartels and and gang members.
+But I'd argue that constitutionally, as the commander-in-chief, if you have 4,000 homicides in two years and 30,000 sexual assaults in two years and 100,000 violent assaults in two years, and 90% of heroin and fentanyl crossing the borders with cartels and gang members, how do you say that's not a manufactured crisis, Dan Bongino?

-Yeah, well, you you don't, Sean.
+Yeah, well, you don't, Sean.

 I mean, any rational, sane, reasonable person, what's happening at the border is a crisis.

-And the new scheme is this get ready, Sean.
+And the new scheme is this.

 It's very complicated.